2015–16 Women's EHF Champions League

 The 2015–16 Women's EHF Champions League was the 23rd edition of the Women's EHF Champions League, the competition for top women's clubs of Europe, organized and supervised by the European Handball Federation.

-CSM București won trophy in their European debut season by defeating Győri Audi ETO KC 29–26 in the big final.
+CSM București won the trophy in their European debut season by defeating Győri Audi ETO KC 29–26 in the big final.

 Overview

 Team allocation

 14 teams were directly qualified for the group stage.